Norberto Fontana: 1997

-Fontana made his Formula One debut at the 1997 French Grand Prix replacing Gianni Morbidelli who had broken his arm prior to the race.
+Fontana made his Formula One debut at the 1997 French Grand Prix, replacing Gianni Morbidelli, who had broken his arm prior to the race.
 He qualified 20th and retired when he understeered and ended up in a gravel trap.
 Prior to the British GP, team principal Peter Sauber looked for replacements to take Fontana's seat but eventually decided to keep Fontana on board.
-During qualifying, he missed a red light indicating that the car must come in for a mandatory weight check.
+During qualifying, he missed a red light, indicating that the car must come in for a mandatory weight check.
 Fontana drove past the light and was forced to start at the back of the grid.
-In the race, Fontana finished 9th despite his right leg becoming numb.
-At Hockenheim, he started 18th and finished 9th despite spinning early on.
+In the race, Fontana finished ninth despite his right leg becoming numb.
+At Hockenheim, he started 18th and finished ninth despite spinning early on.

-At the 1997 European Grand Prix in Jerez, Fontana received a $5,000 fine for speeding in the pitlane and eventually qualified 18th.
+At the 1997 European Grand Prix in Jerez, Fontana received a $5,000 fine for speeding in the pit lane and eventually qualified 18th.
 During the race, Fontana appeared to block Jacques Villeneuve, who was the direct rival of Ferrari driver Michael Schumacher at the time.
 ITV commentator Martin Brundle pointed out that the Sauber team used Ferrari engines at the time.
 Fontana eventually finished 14th with his highlight being overtaking Jos Verstappen with two wheels on the grass.

 Attempted comebacks

-Fontana was considered as a driver for the dying Tyrrell team for 1998 with team principal Ken Tyrrell negotiating with the Argentine.
-Fontana signed a draft contract, but did not sign the final contract as the owners British American Tobacco had vetoed the suggestion and Tyrrell was forced to sign Brazilian Ricardo Rosset who had more sponsorship brought to the team.
+Fontana was considered as a driver for the dying Tyrrell team for 1998, with team principal Ken Tyrrell negotiating with the Argentine.
+Fontana signed a draft contract, but did not sign the final contract as the owners, British American Tobacco, had vetoed the suggestion, and Tyrrell was forced to sign Brazilian Ricardo Rosset, who had more sponsorship brought to the team.
 In 1999, Fontana tested with Minardi for a seat that would partner Marc Gené.
 However, sponsorship once again caused the Argentine to lose the seat for a possible comeback.

 Post-Formula One

-Fontana decided to return to Formula Nippon and finished 4th in the series which included a win in Fuji.
+Fontana decided to return to Formula Nippon and finished fourth in the series, which included a win in Fuji.
 He also competed in the Japanese GT Championship and was paired with Masanori Sekiya.
-The pair finished 6th in Suzuka, 3rd at Sendai and Motegi.
-The pair finished 7th in the championship.
+The pair finished sixth in Suzuka, third at Sendai and Motegi.
+The pair finished seventh in the championship.

 Touring car racing

 Fontana driving a Toyota Corolla in the TC2000 Championship.

-He subsequently moved into Argentine touring car racing, driving in the Turismo Carretera, TC2000 and Top Race V6.
-In the TC2000 he was champion in 2002 (with Toyota) and 2010 (with Ford), and third in 2004 and 2014.
-In 2006, he was Turismo Carretera champion.
-Until 2009 he drove for Toyota, given the relationship he had with the brand when he raced in Japan.
+Fontana subsequently moved into Argentine touring car racing, driving in the Turismo Carretera, TC2000 and Top Race V6.
+In the TC2000, he was champion in 2002 (with Toyota) and 2010 (with Ford), and third in 2004 and 2014.
+In 2006, he was the Turismo Carretera champion.
+Until 2009, he drove for Toyota, given the relationship he had with the brand when he raced in Japan.

 In 2022, at the age of 49, Fontana joined TCR South America.

 Fontana also competed at the 2011 Dakar Rally in a buggy.